byuflowlab/FLOWUnsteady/docs/src/examples/rotorhover-aero.md

 ```

 The SFS model uses a [dynamic procedure](@ref sfsmodel) to compute its own
 model coefficient ``C_d`` as the simulation evolves.
-This model coefficient
+The value of the model
-has a different value for each particle in space and time.
+coefficient varies for each particle in space and time.
 The ``C_d``-monitor shown below plots the mean value from all the
 particle in the field that have a non-zero ``C_d`` (left), and also the ratio of the
 number of particles that got clipped to a zero ``C_d`` over the total number of